Cghlewis/Cghlewis/README.md

 <img src='header.png' alt="banner"></img>

 <p align="center">
 I am currently doing freelance consulting in data management while taking time to work on a book titled Data Management in Large-Scale Education Research.
 I worked as a research data manager for 8 years in the field of education and enjoy working with researchers to help them learn and implement best practices.
-You can find my resume [here](https://github.com/Cghlewis/simple-resume/blob/main/simple_resume_cl/simple_resume_cl.pdf).
+You can find my resume <a href="https://github.com/Cghlewis/simple-resume/blob/main/simple_resume_cl/simple_resume_cl.pdf">here</a>
 </p>

 ### I am also:
 - ⭐ A co-organizer for [R-Ladies St. Louis](https://www.meetup.com/rladies-st-louis/)
 - 🌟 An organizer of the [POWER](https://www.womeninedresearch.com/) Data Management in Education Research Hub